smccay/SDE/README.md

 Does not work on MacOS have not checked linux.
 I cannot guarantee the security of the encrypted password.
 Please do not use this for anything that matters.
 User discretion advised.

-*The encryption is not random but is a random + or - 5 shift encryption.
+*The encryption is not random it uses shift encryption.
+Openssl integration to come.